-The site is located in a Planned Development (P) zoning district.
+\ The site is located in a Planned Development (P) zoning district.
 Chapter 19.80 of the Municipal Code allows the establishment of specific development standards and regulations with the approval of definitive plans for a site.

 The project proposes several different building types and models with varying sizes, setbacks and heights.
-The mixed-use commercial and residential building, with ~4,500 sq. ft. and 5 apartments is located at the front property line with a proposed front setback of zero (0) feet.
-To the rear and sides of the building are two drive aisles providing access to the site and the 8 townhomes and 5 single family residential units.
-(See Figure 2 below) The following table indicates the setbacks, heights and the private open space for the residential units in the development:
+The mixed-use commercial and residential building is located at the front property line with a proposed front setback of zero (0) feet.
+To the rear and sides of the building are two drive aisles providing access to the site and residential units.
+The building has a height of 29'11", consistent with the maximum height of 30'.

+The following table indicates the setbacks, heights and the private open space for the residential units in the development: